julienmjaquet/web_scraping_tutorial/tutorial.md

       }
 ```
-Alternative A (test == TRUE) : we extract the name of the person (part of the code before the parenthesis).
-Then we extract the first four digits number (birth year) and the second four digits number (year of death).
-If there is no year of death (person is still alive), both commands should give the same result.
-If that is the case, we replace the `todesjahr` with a missing value.
+Alternative A (test == TRUE): We extract the name of the person (part of the code before the parenthesis).
+Then we extract the first four-digit number (birth year) and the second four-digit number (year of death).
+If there is no year of death (the person is still alive), both commands should give the same result.
+If that is the case, we attribute a missing value to the `todesjahr` object.
 The description is located in the second part of the vector `a`.
 ```
           a <- unlist(strsplit(personalichkeiten[j],"),"))
           b <- unlist(strsplit(a[1],"\\("))